Neochic/Woodlets/docs/field-types.md

 ```

 ### Datetime
-The Location field-type provides a convenient user interface for saving location data.
-Since it's based on GoogleMaps, as a prerequisite its mandatory to configure a [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key) within your ```wp-config.php```, which will be used to retreive the API inside the backend.

-_Not having set a proper API key will break the functionality of location-type fields ._
+The Datetime field-type provides inputs for datetime, date and time data.
+It can be configured to only act as a fallback for given inputs, or to enforce the custom UI regardless of the availability of native inputs within the current browser.
+There's also the possibility to link two inputs together to act as a date-range input.

 #### Configuration
 * ```label``` - The label text for the form control.